 See For Yourself

 The American Fur Company store on Mackinac Island’s Market Street looks as it did the day of the famous accident—thanks to Mackinac State Historic Parks.
 From the store, wander into a Beaumont Museum, complete with a St. Martin mannequin.
 Yes, he’s outfitted with a hole so you can dip a string loaded with (faux) meat into the stomach.
-Both the store and museum are open from June 12 to August 22 in 2004.
-For more information visit www.mackinacparks.com
+For more information, visit www.mackinacparks.com.

-To read more on Beaumont and St. Martin, check out the sources we used for this article:
+To read more on Dr. William Beaumont and St. Martin, check out the sources used for this article: